tireddy2/hsm-pqc/draft-reddy-pquip-pqc-hsm.md

 current secure boot and update architectures.

 Other hybrid techniques, such as cross-linked signatures (where signatures cover each other's values), composite signatures (which combine multiple signatures into a single structured signature), or counter-signatures (where one signature signs over another) introduce more complexity and are not yet typical in resource-constrained firmware workflows.

+# Impact of PQC Authentication on Constrained Devices

+In constrained environments, devices are often assumed to be clients initiating outbound connections, where they authenticate themselves to servers using certificates or raw public keys ({{!RFC7250}}).
+However, many devices also act as servers, enforce local authentication policies, or verify digital signatures on firmware, certificates, or commands.
+These use cases demand inbound authentication capabilities and significantly intersect with the challenges of adopting post-quantum cryptography (PQC).
+Further, verification of digital signatures is a critical function for constrained devices in both client and server roles.

+In constrained environments, devices are typically assumed to function as clients that initiate outbound connections, authenticating to servers using certificates or raw public keys ({{!RFC7250}}).
+However, some devices also serve in server roles, enforcing local authentication policies.
+These scenarios require support for both outbound and inbound authentication, and both roles face significant challenges when adopting post-quantum cryptography (PQC).
+Additionally, verifying digital signatures—such as during secure boot or firmware updates—is a critical operation for constrained devices, regardless of whether they act as clients or servers.

+While specific deployment scenarios may differ, the fundamental technical impacts of PQC authentication in constrained devices can be summarized into three main areas:

+* Larger Signatures and Certificate Sizes

+   Post-quantum signature schemes typically produce much larger public keys and signatures than their traditional counterparts.
+A comparison is provided in [PQC key sizes](#sec-key-sizes).

+   These larger artifacts introduce several challenges.
+For example, certificate chains with PQC public keys require more storage, and trust anchors - particularly for schemes like SLH-DSA - may be too large to embed in constrained ROM.

+   Furthermore, validating signed payloads or commands increases network bandwidth requirements.
+In the case of large hash-based signatures, implementations may adopt streaming verification, where only parts of the message are processed at a time to reduce memory usage.
+An example of such an approach for SLH-DSA is described in
+   {{Stream-SPHINCS}}.

+* Increased RAM usage and performance profile.

+   Post-quantum signature verification often demands significantly more RAM than traditional schemes used for asymmetric cryptography.
+For example, ML-DSA-65 in its high-performance configuration may require over 68 KB of memory during signing and up to 10 KB during verification on Cortex-M4-class devices.

+   This poses challenges for use cases such as firmware verification (e.g. secure boot) and certificate validation during TLS handshakes or device attestation.

+   Several memory-optimized implementations exist (see {{BosRS22}}), but they typically trade memory savings for slower performance.
+For instance, the ML-DSA.Sign operation can be implemented within 8 KB of RAM, though at the cost of significantly increased runtime.
+Conversely, ML-DSA.Verify can be performed in as little as 3 KB of RAM without a major performance penalty.

+   Devices with 8 - 16 KB of available RAM must often balance performance against feasibility when integrating PQC signature verification.

+When constrained devices must authenticate inbound connections, validate commands, or verify stored data, PQC authentication imposes a burden that must be explicitly addressed through selection of schemes with smaller signature sizes (e.g. FN-DSA).
+These choices should be aligned with the device’s operational profile, available memory, and longevity requirements.

 # Security Considerations